richar-d/Digital-electronics-2/project/Readme.md

 	b) Infinite loop while(1):
-	  - Ultrasonic wave is sent by one of the sensors
+	  - 10us pulse is sent to one of the sensors trigger pin, the sensor then sends ultrasonic wave
 	  - Save the closer of the 2 distances to a local variable
 	  - Update loading bar, LCD warning and UART information - loading bar and warning always represent the sensor which is closer to an obstacle
 	  - Change sensor for the next loop